KiefBC/WWE-Universe-Helper/README.md

 There is just a lot to be had and I can't find any Web Apps that can do this, that aren't paid, obscure or down-right malware.
 I don't expect this to be done any time soon as I am doing this while doing my Computer Science Program in College.

+# TO RUN THIS

+Go into the root -> open Terminal

+`python manage.py runserver`